 Actually, the Weiss model was not based on discrete "spins" as is well known, but the uniformity of the mean internal field was the most essential feature of the model.
-In the modern language, one should assume that the interaction between atomic spins S_i and its neighbors is equivalent to a mean (or molecular) field, $M_i = \chi_0[h_i^{(\text{ext})} + h_i^{(\text{mf})}]$ and that the molecular field $h_i^{(\text{mf})}$ is of the form $h^{(\text{mf})} = \sum_i J(R{ji}) \langle S_i \rangle$ (above T_c).
+In the modern language, one should assume that the interaction between atomic spins S_i and its neighbors is equivalent to a mean (or molecular) field, $M_i = \chi_0[h_i^{(ext)} + h_i^{(mf)}]$ and that the molecular field $h_i^{(mf)}$ is of the form $h^{(mf)} = \sum_i J(R{ji}) < S_i >$ (above T_c).
 Here h^{ext} is an applied conjugate field, χ_0 is the response function, and $J(R{ji})$ is an interaction.
-In other words, the mean-field approximation reduces the many-particle problem to a single-site problem in which a magnetic moment at any site can be either parallel or antiparallel to the total magnetic field composed of the applied field and the molecular field.
+In other words, the mean field approximation reduces the many-particle problem to a single-site problem in which a magnetic field composed of the applied field and the molecular field.
 The average interaction of i neighbors was taken into account only, and the fluctuations were neglected.
-One particular example, where the mean-field theory works relatively well is the homogeneous structural phase transitions; in this case the fluctuations are confined in phase space.
+One particular example, where the mean field theory works relatively well is the homogeneous structural phase transitions; in this case the fluctuations are confined in phase space.

-The next important step was made by L. Neel [68].
+The next important step was made by L. Neel [67].
 He conjectured that the Weiss internal field might be either positive or negative in sign.
 In the latter case, he showed that below a critical temperature (Neel temperature) an ordered arrangement of equal numbers of oppositely directed atomic moments could be energetically favorable.
 This new magnetic structure was termed antiferromagnetism.
 It was conjectured that the two-sublattice Neel (classical) ground state is formed by local staggered internal mean fields.

-There is a number of the "correlated effective field" theories, that tend to repair the limitations of simplified mean-field theories.
-The remarkable and ingenious one is the Onsager "reaction field approximation" [69].
-He suggested that the part of the molecular field on a given dipole moment which comes from the reaction of neighboring molecules to the instantaneous orientation of the moment should not be included into the
+There is a number of the "correlated effective field" theories, that tend to repair the limitations of simplified mean field theories.
+The remarkable and ingenious one is the Onsager "reaction field approximation" [68].
+He suggested that the part of the molecular field on a given dipole moment which comes from the reaction of neighboring molecules to the instantaneous orientation of the moment should not be included into the effective orienting field.
+This "reaction field" simply follows the motion of the moment and thus does not favor one orientation over another.
+The meaning of the mean field approximation for the spin glass problem is very interesting but specific, and we will not discuss it here.
+A single-site molecular-field model for randomly dilute ferro- and antiferromagnets in the framework of the double-time thermal GFs was presented in paper[69].

-Table I. - Evolution of the mean-field concept.